 The initial new drug (IND) application for PR001 in PD-GBA has been accepted by the U.S. Food and Drug Administration (FDA) and we plan to initiate our Phase 1/2 trial in 2019.
-A Phase 1/2 trial in neuronopathic Gaucher disease is also expected to begin in 2019.
+A Phase 1/2 trial in neuronopathic Gaucher disease is expected to begin in the first half of 2020.

 PR006 is our gene therapy candidate being developed for patients with frontotemporal dementia with a GRN mutation (FTD-GRN).

 Frontotemporal dementia (FTD) is the most common cause of dementia in people under age 60 and results from the progressive degeneration of the frontal and temporal lobes of the brain, which control decision-making, behavior, emotion and language.
 FTD progresses rapidly after the onset of symptoms and there are currently no approved treatments.
 FTD is estimated to impact 50,000 to 60,000 people in the U.S. and 80,000 to 110,000 individuals in the European Union.

 Progranulin is a glycoprotein encoded in humans by the GRN gene.
 Progranulin is found both extracellularly and in lysosomes.
 It is expressed by astroglia and microglia, which are immune cells that reside in the brain.
 Healthy levels of progranulin are necessary for cellular processes such as lysosomal function, neuronal survival and normal microglial activities.
 In FTD-GRN patients, reduced levels of progranulin lead to lysosomal dysfunction and ineffective protein degradation and recycling, which causes neurodegeneration.